rapid7/metasploit-framework/How-to-use-a-reverse-shell-in-Metasploit.md

 If the target machine is running a web server that supports a server-side programming language, then you can leave a backdoor in that language.
 For example, many Apache servers support PHP, then you can use a PHP "web shell".
 IIS servers usually support ASP, or ASP.net.
 The Metasploit Framework offers payloads in all these languages (and many others).

-Same thing for VNC, remote desktop, or other remote admin tools, etc.
+Same thing for VNC, remote desktop, SMB (psexec), or other remote admin tools, etc.

 ## How to set up for a reverse shell during payload generation